nicolaspearson/gogo-cors-proxy/README.md

 ## Docker

-Ensure you have Docker installed before continuing.
+The Docker image is hosted on [Docker Hub](https://hub.docker.com/r/nicpearson/gogo-cors-proxy/)

 ### Using The Docker Image

-Please see the `docker-compose.yml` file an example of how the image may be used.
+Please see the `docker-compose.yml` file for an example of how the image may be used.

 ### Building The Docker Image